arrigolupori/swiftbrief-cli/readme.md

 **»** The `props` object cleans the code up rather than duplicating our interface.

-Although typing `props` every time can be tedious, we find it a better alternative to repeating types and props definitions.
+Typing `props` every time can be tedious.

+But we find it a better alternative to repeating types and props definitions.

 #### The `MyTable.cy.tsx` file